RuiyangJu/RG-KCR/README.md

 ```

 ## :two: Kuzushiji Character Detection Model
+* The evaluation results on the test set are presented as follows:
 *
   | Method | Params | FLOPs | Precision | Recall | mAP@50 | mAP@50-95 |
   | :--: | :--: | :--: | :--: | :--: | :--: | :--: |